-Regular-Cycle President and Chief Executive Officer Awards.
-In order to provide Mr. Del Rio with competitive, ongoing, long-term incentives that drive strong financial performance, and pursuant to his previous amended employment agreement from August 2017, Mr. Del Rio received his regular-cycle annual target award of RSUs and PSUs worth \$7.5 million as of the date of award in March 2020.
-Such annual award was contractually required to be at least 60% performance-based.
-By structuring the employment agreement this way, our Compensation Committee preserved the flexibility to structure a greater percentage of Mr. Del Rio's annual equity award as performancebased, while requiring that a minimum of 60% of Mr. Del Rio's annual equity award will be performance-based.
-Our Compensation

-Committee also preserved the flexibility to establish the applicable performance metrics and targets each year, thereby providing our Compensation Committee with discretion to choose a performance-based award structure each year that will best incentivize growth in long-term shareholder value.
+In order to provide Mr. Del Rio with competitive, ongoing, long-term incentives that drive strong financial performance, and pursuant to his amended employment agreement from October 2020, Mr. Del Rio was entitled to an annual target award of RSUs and PSUs worth \$10 million as of the date of the award.
+As disclosed above, the reported value for his annual target award exceeds \$10 million due to the Compensation Committee's decision to use the closing stock price of \$29.85 on March 1, 2021 to determine the number of shares he received.
+Additionally, the "stretch" metric of his award which requires the Company to achieve a trailing 30-day average closing price as of and including December 31, 2023 of \$50.86 or more is reported in the "2021 Summary Compensation Table" at an amount over target due to the application of accounting principles.
+Such annual award was contractually required to be at least 60% performance based.
+By structuring the employment agreement this way, our Compensation Committee preserved the flexibility to structure a greater percentage of Mr. Del Rio's annual equity award as performance-based, while requiring that a minimum of 60% of Mr. Del Rio's annual equity award will be performance-based.
+Our Compensation Committee also preserved the flexibility to establish the applicable performance metrics and targets each year, thereby providing our Compensation Committee with discretion to choose a performance-based award structure each year that will best incentivize growth in long-term shareholder value.
+Our Compensation Committee chose to retain the March 1 vesting dates for the awards to avoid disadvantaging Mr. Del Rio as we typically grant awards in March of each year.